jonwashburn/riemann-recognition-geometry-up/WRITTEN_PROOF_PROMPT.md

 - **2025-12-18**: Added `weierstrass_tail_bound_of_hardyDirichletStrong` to `RiemannRecognitionGeometry/Port/WeierstrassTailBound.lean`, so downstream RG tail bounds can consume the strong energy-form CR/Green wall directly.
 - **2025-12-18**: Added `RiemannRecognitionGeometry/Port/CofactorCRGreenSubgates.lean`, packaging the strong CR/Green wall into two clean analytic sub-inequalities (Green+Cauchy–Schwarz pairing + window-energy scaling) plus the `Real.Angle` representative link, and proved it implies `CofactorCRGreenAssumptionsStrong`.
 - **2025-12-18**: Further discharged the “real representative ⇒ angle norm” subgate (S1) by defining `phaseChangeReal_default` and proving `angle_le_abs_real_default` using `Port.cofactorPhaseChange_le_abs_real` (RealPhaseTransfer).
 Remaining analytic work is now precisely the Green+C–S pairing inequality (S2) and the window-energy scaling bound (S3), plus the boundary-term gate.
+- **2025-12-18**: Discharged the window-energy scaling subgate (S3) by defining `windowEnergy_default(I) := (C_geom*(1/√|I|))^2` and proving `windowEnergy_sqrt_bound_default`.
+Remaining analytic work is now literally the Green+C–S pairing inequality (S2) (plus the boundary-term gate).
+- **2025-12-18**: Re-boxed the current hard wall down to S2 only, and added `RiemannRecognitionGeometry/Port/CofactorCRGreenS2.lean` (now: `Port.CofactorCRGreenS2.Assumptions := ∃ T, PairingBound T`) plus `cofactorCRGreenAssumptionsStrong_of_S2`, so proving the two S2 subgates yields the strong energy-form cofactor CR/Green bound.
+- **2025-12-18**: Added `RiemannRecognitionGeometry/Port/CofactorCRGreenS2Interfaces.lean`, decomposing the strong cofactor CR/Green bound into the two standard analytic subgates: (S2a) a faithful lift-based trace/FTC gate (`GreenTraceIdentity`) and (S2b) the Cauchy–Schwarz pairing inequality (`PairingBound`), with a lemma producing `Port.CofactorCRGreenAssumptionsStrong` directly.
+- **2025-12-18**: Re-boxed the single current hard wall from “S2 inequality” to the strictly smaller “S2a Green trace identity + boundary-term gate” target (`GreenTraceIdentity`), since the pairing bound is now a separate interface.
+- **2025-12-19**: Honesty fix: strengthened `Port.CofactorCRGreenS2Interfaces.GreenTraceIdentity` from a vacuous “∃ integrand” statement to a non-vacuous FTC/derivative gate (provides a true phase-velocity density `dPhase` for `rgCofactorPhaseReal` on the Whitney base interval, plus `IntervalIntegrable`), and proved the trace identity via `intervalIntegral.integral_eq_sub_of_hasDerivAt`.
+- **2025-12-19**: Faithfulness fix: rewrote the S2a gate to avoid differentiating the principal-branch `arg`. `GreenTraceIdentity` now includes a real-valued lift `theta` whose coercion to `Real.Angle` agrees with `rgCofactorPhaseAngle` on the Whitney base, and the FTC is applied to that lift.
+- **2025-12-19**: Further shrink: split the bundled S2a gate into two explicit subgates (`CofactorPhaseLift` and `PhaseVelocityFTC`), and added `GreenTraceIdentity.of_lift_and_ftc` to rebuild the bundled trace gate from the smaller pieces.
+- **2025-12-19**: Re-boxed the single “Current hard wall” to the boundary-term gate: the log-branch CR boundary trace identity interface `CRBoundaryTraceInterfaces.CRBoundaryTraceLog` (Lean file `Port/CRBoundaryTraceInterfaces.lean`), which implies the generic `PhaseVelocityBoundaryTrace` hook.